abdilahrf/abdilahrf.github.io/_posts/2021-03-15-writeup-nahamcon-21-web-challs.md

 ```

-And surfing inside the console to get flag :))
+And surfing inside the werkezeug console to get flag :))

 ---